awtotty/kenmo-v2/README.md

 - React hook rules are confusing and not well documented
   - The errors produced when these rules are broken are frustrating and challenging to debug.
   - Often these errors appear at unexpected times.
+- I'm not very good at API design.
+  - Throughout the development of this app, my approach to the API was very ad-hoc.
+As I needed functions, I wrote them.
+  - The result is an API that isn't coherent or elegant.
+  - More deliberate practice on API design is a good idea.

 # Create T3 App